vikm2o/makeit-flutter-test/README.md

 ## Support

-For any questions regarding the assessment, please contact [contact@makeit.com]
+For any questions regarding the assessment, please contact [vikash@makeit.sg]